changhsinlee/changhsinlee.github.io/_posts/2018-11-26-pyderpuffgirls-ep1.md

 When I learned Python, I looked at several tutorials.
 Most of them are geared toward software developers—so you learn about data types, control flow (how to if/else and for-loops), classes, and other things that software developers use to build applications.

 Most of the time, I'm not writing an application for hundreds or millions of users.
 I want to automate part of my job so I can reduce the mental load from the boring, manual tasks, and shift my focus to more important things.
-In other words, I need to write _script_ more than I need to write _applications_.
+In other words, I need to write _scripts_ more than I need to write _applications_.

 So don't [Learn Python the Hard Way](https://learnpythonthehardway.org/).
 Time is precious, why [would you learn the hard way first](http://varianceexplained.org/r/teach-hard-way/)?